 If you decide to do the program on a part-time basis, you will be required to accumulate at least 90 credit points over a period of 2 years instead of 1 year.
 Of the 90 credit points, 60 credit points shall arise from the successful completion of twelve 5-credit courses.
 This means that you will have to take at least 3 courses per semester in order to have 12 courses completed by the end of the 2-year (or 4 semesters) period.

 Depending on the scheduling of the individual courses selected by you, you will probably have to attend classes at least once a week for each course selected.
-If you continue working during your studies, you may request for an exemption of the internship requirement of the program regulations.
-Students who have opted for a full-time program will not be allowed to switch to a part-time program after the start of the program.
+As you have continued with your employment, you may request an exemption of the internship requirement of the program regulations.
+Students who have opted for a full-time program will not be allowed to switch to the part-time program after the start of the program.

 The LL.M.
 Finance and LL.M.
 International Finance degrees are conferred by the Faculty of Law of Goethe University Frankfurt am Main.

 In July 2021, both our LL.M.
 Finance and LL.M.
 International Finance programs have been officially re-accredited via the Goethe University System Accreditation Process until 2029!
 Our two LL.M. programs were re-accredited after undergoing a stringent process which involved a thorough review and analysis of the programs and their individual components as well as intensive discussions conducted with current students, alumni, lecturers and administrative staff.